Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Tensor neural network architecture

 TNN structure, its approximation property and the computational complexity of related integration have been detailedly discussed in \cite{wang2022tensor}.
 In order to express clearly and facilitate the construction of the TNN method for solving Schr\"{o}dinger equation, in this section, we will also elaborate on some important definitions and properties.

 The TNN is constructed with $d$ subnetworks and each subnetwork is a continuous mapping from a bounded closed set $\Omega_i\subset\mathbb R$ to $\mathbb R^p$, which can be expressed as:

 where each $x_i$ denotes the one-dimensional input, $\theta_i$ denotes the parameters of the $i$-th subnetwork, typically the weights and biases.
 In this paper, the FNN architecture is chosen for building the subnetworks.
-After building all subnetworks, we combine the output layers of each subnetwork to construct TNN architecture by the following mapping from $\R^d$ to $\R^K$